Silas-Yang/Airome/README.md

 ## Haredware

 There are four types of nodes: gateway, infrared node, switch node, temperature and humidity node, based on Arduino.
+The circuit diagrams of these nodes are in folder `Arduino/Airome Circuit Diagram/`.

 1. Gateway connects the internet and the wireless sensor network of the nodes.
 It can transfer data between server and the Wireless Sensor Network (WSN);
 2. Infrared node can transmit infrared signal to control airconditioner.